emastho/vixenydocs/src/routes/framework/basics/+page.md

     <meta name="description" content="about this page" />
 </svelte:head>

-# Introduction
+# Basics

-Welcome to Vixeny, a flexible web framework that is purely functional programming supporting other paradigms providing avenues to success, easy testing, predictable structures, opt-in side effects, performance, safety, readability, and community support.
-Get started to build extraordinary web applications.
+Welcome to Vixeny, a flexible web framework that supports purely functional programming, other paradigms, is easy to test, predictable, side effect free and safe while staying performant.

-In this introduction, our focus is on showcasing the capabilities of Vixeny rather than the intricate 'how-tos'.
-Comprehensive documentation, complete with type specifications and TSDocs, is available on this site and the project.
-Additionally, while Vixeny excels in functional programming, we've tailored our content to cater to both functional and non-functional programmers alike.

-Our framework is founded on objects rather than classes, allowing for more intuitive data manipulation.
-With numerous abstractions designed to enhance the developer experience, we believe that Vixeny's approach is not necessarily challenging, but distinctively different.
-Although the project is open-source, for the benefit of beginners, we will not delve deeply into its internals in this introduction.

 <Heading title="Basics" size="2" />